revaturelabs/interviewquestions/InterviewSpecificQuestions/JavaScript/Javascript.md

 ---

-10. What loop should be used if number of iteration is not known?
+10. What loop should be used if number of iterations is not known?

  ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)